NikScherm/441/HW3/README.md

+Note : not all options have multiple outcomes, but there are 3 stages to the story(StoryPage==0 ->StoryPage==2), but the story branches out to multiple possibilities, then back into 3 final outcomes.

 ## 8. Use ChatGPT, CoPilot or Gemini to recreate the homework assignement.
 Reflect on its creation.
 What did you like ?
 What didn't you like ?